Dean has a degree in Electronics and Communications engineering and founded the company in 1987. He has a wealth of experience in Australia & SE Asia

 Managing Director Virtual Map & Intimap Indonesia Since 2000, Geoffrey has Bachelor Degrees in Engineering & Business Management, & has been involved in GIS Software since 1995.

-Our vision is to become the world leader in GPS Telematics and Mobile Workforce Solutions by developing and bringing to market leading edge, reliable, affordable products and services, which provide real benefits to our clients, backed by excellent customer service and support.
+Our mission is to be a global leader in GPS Telematics and Mobile Workforce Solutions by developing and bringing to market leading edge, reliable, affordable products and services, which provide real benefits to our clients, backed by excellent customer service and support.

 Our aim is to grow our business through effective management, profitability and reinvestment.